wmutschl/mutschler.eu/content/linux/install-guides/pop-os-post-install.md

 sudo systemctl start pcscd
 # Insert yubikey
 gpg --card-status
+# If this did not find your Yubikey, then try to first reboot.
+# If it still does not work, then put
+# echo 'reader-port Yubico YubiKey' >> ~/.gnupg/scdaemon.conf
+# reboot and try again.
+Make sure to enable pcscd.
 cd ~/.gnupg
 gpg --import public.asc #this is my public key, my private one is on my yubikey export KEYID=91E724BF17A73F6D